Interview by Marvel Nimurungi

 So I’m a trained journalist and a creative writer.
 I can identify myself as that competently.
 I started out in journalism, though I started writing way earlier during high school.
 That’s when I started writing, but mostly during this time, it was poetry.
 And even after high school, where I spent more time at home before I joined Campus.
 I used to write poetry just to pass away time and to express my feelings.

-I was at home for quite some time.
-So this is when I started exploring and writing.
-Later I joined Day University.
+I was at home for quite some time, so this is when I started exploring and writing.
+Later I joined Daystar University.
 It’s a private institution here in Kenya.
 I studied broadcast media communications.
-So during this time again, I went on to write mostly generalistic pieces or stories.
+So during this time again, I went on to write mostly journalistic pieces or stories.
 So basically, this is where it all started, writing stories in different formats, but mostly now for broadcast in full radio.
-After university, trying to find my footing in the job market, I bumped into Quanitras, the publishing house.
+After university, trying to find my footing in the job market, I bumped into Kwani Trust, the publishing house, and worked there as an intern.

 MARVEL